Peter McQueen

 Peter McQueen (c.
-1780 – 1820) was a Creek chief, prophet, trader and warrior from Talisi (Tallassee, among the Upper Towns in present-day Alabama.)
+1780 – 1820) (Creek, Muscogee) was a chief, prophet, trader and warrior from Talisi (Tallassee, among the Upper Towns in present-day Alabama.)
 He was one of the young men known as Red Sticks, who became a prophet for expulsion of the European Americans from Creek territory and a revival of traditional practices.
 The Red Sticks attracted a majority of the population in the Upper Towns in the early nineteenth century.
 From open conflict with the Lower Towns in the Creek War, the Red Sticks were drawn into conflict with the United States after being attacked by territorial militia.

-The Red Sticks were defeated by Colonel Andrew Jackson with state militias, Creek and Cherokee warriors at Horseshoe Bend in 1814.
-McQueen survived to retreat into Florida, along with other Creek warriors.
+The Red Sticks were defeated by Colonel Andrew Jackson with state militias, Lower Creek and Cherokee warriors at Horseshoe Bend in 1814.
+McQueen survived to retreat into Spanish Florida, along with other Creek warriors.
 There he joined the recently formed Seminole and continued resistance to United States forces during the First Seminole War.

 Early life and education

 Peter McQueen was the son of a high-status Creek woman and a Scots Highlander fur trader, as was typical of many mixed-race alliances between Native Americans and European Americans in the American Southeast in those years.
 He was born in the Talisi area (now Tallassee, Alabama).
 Both cultures considered such marriages or unions as strategic alliances, as the traders brought goods of both practical use and prestige, and offered entry to European society.
+Marriage to a Creek woman gave the trader entry to the tribe and enhanced his trading prospects.

-As the Creek culture was matrilineal, McQueen derived his social status from his mother's family and clan.
+Because the Creek culture was matrilineal, McQueen derived his social status from his mother's family and clan.
 He identified as Creek.
 Traditionally, for a Creek boy, his maternal uncles were more important than his biological father, as the eldest uncle would introduce him to men's ways and the men's societies of his clan and tribe.